 Lee Phang’s head rolled towards the gate.

 “Lead,” said Lo Pheng and threw himself in the path of the grey falchion sword.
 A shot rang out but it didn’t stop the monster.
 The musket bullet ripped the grey chest but the wound closed up, just as Lo Pheng’s sword slammed into the monster’s throat.
 But here, too, the gaping hole coalesced in an instant.
 The monstrous counterblow from the grey hand almost knocked the warrior-of-peace unconscious.
-The son of the shadow clan only avoided breaking his bones by falling onto the trembling body of the Inquisitor, but his Eikon sword shattered into pieces.
+The son of the shadow clan only avoided breaking his bones by falling onto the sprawled body of the Inquisitor, but his Eikon sword shattered into pieces.

 “Jang Tao…” Lo Pheng rasped as he swallowed the blood gushing down his throat.
 He could feel the sparks of valor from his ancestors dwindle and turn to ash.